Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 The current Azure environment is now represented in your repository, there will be an `azops` folder of the `main` branch.
 By default the `AzOps Pull` pipeline will run every 6 hours, however you can invoke this action at any time when you suspect configuration drift due to Out of Band changes in Azure.

+## Next steps

+Once Azure DevOps reflects your existing Azure environment, you can [deploy a new Policy Assignment](./deploy-new-policy-assignment.md).

 ## Troubleshooting

 ### TF401027: You need the Git 'ForcePush' permission to perform this action